-In the Fall 2015 term I am teaching:
+In the Fall 2016 term I am be teaching::

 MATH 302 - Department Seminar. a seminar devoted to understanding the formulation and solution of mathematical problems.
 We will study, from a mathematical as well as a historical viewpoint, how mathematics advances as a discipline--what mathematicians do.
 The course will largely be in a seminar format.
 We will be using the book, "Mathematics and Its History, ThirdEdition", by John Stillwell.

 MATH 408 - Mathematical Cryptology.
 We will use the textbook, "An Introduction to Mathematical Cryptography", by Jeffrey Hoffstein, Jill Pipher, and Joseph Silverman.
 We will also use references available over the internet: in particular, the Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone.
 If you have questions, you may contact me by e-mail.
 I check my mail regularly, so this is an excellent way to reach me, and I am always happy to hear from you.